 For all of these reasons we have a zero defect policy.
 If a defect is found the development team that it belongs to has to fix it immediately if it is a critical issue, and if not critical, they have to finish the current work they are doing, which shouldn’t be longer than a day or two, and then queue the work to fix that defect immediately after.
 Every defect we find is an opportunity to build a relationship with a customer, prove to them we are here and listening, and responding, and it is a further opportunity for support to work directly with development as the advocate of the user to insure that the whole company remains customer focused and empathetic.
 A defect can turn a problem into an opportunity when everyone understands that the only acceptable number of open defects is ZERO.

 Service Level Agreements

 The first goal of support is to eliminate the need for support, failing that, the second goal is to respond and resolve whatever issue is reported as quickly as possible.
-To track how well we do this we have established a benchmark service level agreement for priority support customers and every day we review every instance of not meeting our thresholds.
+To track how well we do this we have established a benchmark service level agreement for customers and every day we review every instance of not meeting our thresholds.
 This review is not a blame game about who failed to do what, exactly the opposite, every failure is a research opportunity to figure out how we make the product better.
 What did the user need that we couldn’t resolve fast enough?
 How do we eliminate that “need” in the first place.
 How do we get that resolution to them on a self serve basis if they don’t want to have to contact us?
 If they do contact us how do we make sure that that the resolution happens within our benchmark SLA?
 Every day, every member of the support team reviews any tickets that they had from the previous day that didn’t meet the SLA and they determine what we need to change to make sure we don’t have the same problem again.
 Every day, every missed SLA is a continuous learning opportunity.